plotti/2000kcal/README.md

 - Problems:
  - API is incomplete and does not contain all the necessary nutritional values.
  - API does not contain the price of the products.
+ - Unsolved how to link between openfood.ch and produkte.migros.ch

 # FINAL THOUGHTS